vusiSiya/How-Uniform-Are-You-/README.md

 # How uniform is your speech?
-In this c# console application, you type in a message and then the program shows you in a graph for how much each letter was used.
+Type in a message and then the program will you in a graph, how much each letter was used in your message.

 Live Demo: https://replit.com/@Siyabongamahlal/Alphabets-Graph